rj00a/evenio/README.md

 - In addition to the usual Entities, Components, and Systems, `evenio` introduces events as a first-class citizen.
 Rather than restricting systems to run once every frame/update in a fixed order, systems are generalized as event handlers.
-The control flow of the entire program is then defined by the flow of events between systems.
+The control flow of the entire program is then defined by the flow of events between handlers.
-- Structural changes to the world (such as entity despawning, component additions/removals, etc.) are mediated by events, allowing systems to hook into their occurrence.
+- Structural changes to the world (such as entity despawning, component additions/removals, etc.) are mediated by events, allowing handlers to hook into their occurrence.
-- Targeted events enable systems to efficiently filter events based on queries.
+- Targeted events enable handlers to efficiently filter events based on queries.
-- Component types, event types, and systems are identified with generational indices, allowing them to be added and removed dynamically.
+- Component types, event types, and handlers are identified with generational indices, allowing them to be added and removed dynamically.
-- Execute systems in parallel with [Rayon].
+- Execute queries in parallel with [Rayon].
 - Core of the library does not depend on Rust's type system.
 - `no_std` support.

-Features such as inter-system parallelism and event batching are planned but not yet implemented.
+Features such as inter-handler parallelism and event batching are planned but not yet implemented.

 > **For a full step-by-step introduction, please read the [tutorial book 📚](https://docs.rs/evenio/latest/evenio/tutorial/).**